panphora/polystate/README.md

 **Notes**

 * If `selector` isn't specified, Polystate will default to targeting the `<body>` element.
+* You can affect multiple selectors at once by using the following brace syntax: `data-click-to-remove-class="[className1,className2] [selector1,selector2](optional)"`
 * `selector` isn't assumed to be a class, so it must include either a `.` (for a class selector), `#` (for an ID selector), or `[]` (for an attribute selector)

 ### Set/unset a class when clicking *AWAY FROM* an element